msampath25/lign_final_project/README.md

 ### LIGN 167 Final Project
 ### Amber Tse, Manish Sampath, and Safa Saeed

 UCSD Course Search is an application that utilizes GPT-4o mini to make course recommendations for UCSD students based on their preferences.
-We pull data from CAPEs reviews and the course catalogs to inform the OpenAI API's decisions.
+We pull data from [CAPEs reviews](https://www.kaggle.com/datasets/sanbornpnguyen/ucsdcapes/data) and the course catalogs to inform the OpenAI API's decisions.

+**Note:** We utilized both ChatGPT and the professional version of Claude to write our code, particularly the `.vue` files used for our file processing, OpenAI API call, and application interface.

 ## Installation